Program Student Learning Outcomes

 - Teamwork and collaboration: Function effectively within nursing and inter-professional teams, fostering open communication, mutual respect, and shared decision-making to achieve quality patient care.

-- Evidenced-based practice: Integrate best current evidence with clinical expertise and patient/family preferences and values for delivery of optimal health care.
+- Evidence-based practice: Integrate best current evidence with clinical expertise and patient/family preferences and values for delivery of optimal health care.

 - Quality improvement: Use data to monitor the outcomes of care processes and use improvement methods to design and test changes to continuously improve the quality and safety of health care systems.

-- Safety: Minimizes risk of harm to patients and providers through both system effectiveness and individual performance.
+- Safety: Minimize risk of harm to patients and providers through both system effectiveness and individual performance.

 - Informatics: Use information and technology to communicate, manage knowledge, mitigate error, and support decision making.

 Cronenwett, L. et. al. (2007).
 Quality and safety education for nurses.
 Retrieved from QSEN website: http://www.qsen.org/

 |Graduates will meet or exceed the national and state pass rate on the NCLEX-RN licensing examination.||2016 pass rate: 83.87%, NYS 82.89%,